 If you have any doubt about the suitability of the module, please speak to an adviser.

 There is no prescribed preparatory work.
-However, you might wish to have a look at some of the following readings, such as Ashley Jackson's, The British Empire: a very short introduction, John Darwin's After Tamerlane: The Global History of Empire since 1405, and John Darwin's Unfinished Empire: the Global Expansion of Britain.
+However, you might wish to have a look at some of the following readings, such as Ashley Jackson's The British Empire: a very short introduction, John Darwin's After Tamerlane: The Global History of Empire since 1405, Shashi Tharoor's An Era of Darkness: The British Empire in India, and Priyamvada Gopal’s Insurgent Empire.
 You'll find helpful advice on study skills in The Arts Good Study Guide (E. Chambers & A. Northedge, The Open University).

 You’ll be provided four printed module books and have access to a module website, which includes: